 Interview with Romanian graphic designer Alina Giorgiana Neag

-Some time ago, last year in 2016, I had the opportunity to meet a young Romanian woman originary from Banat county (Timişoara) that I liked from the very instant I met her.
-We met online and we did not have a coffee in a proper café yet, but I am sure it will happen soon though.
-The person I am talking about is Alina Giorgiana Neag whose constant smile I will never forget.
+Some time ago, last year in 2016, I had the opportunity to meet a young Romanian woman I liked from the very instant.
+We met online; we did not have a coffee in a proper café yet.
+But I am sure it will happen soon though.
+The person I am talking about is Alina Giorgiana Neag, originary from Banat county (Timişoara), whose constant smile I will never forget.

-As I said, I liked her very much and it was very important for me to have an article dedicated to her on our platform:
+As I said, I liked her very much.
+Thus, it was very important for me to write an article about her on our lively platform:

-- she’s Romanian, young, beautiful, smart, dynamic, honest
+- Alina Giorgiana Neag is Romanian, young, beautiful, smart, dynamic, honest

-You already had the opportunity to read her self portrait “I’m Romanian” but now I am inviting you to read the interview below and learn more about her and her activity and maybe even collaborate.
+You already had the opportunity to read her self portrait “I’m Romanian”.
+Now I am inviting you to read the interview below and learn more about her as person, about her activity and maybe even collaborate.

 Tell me a bit more about yourself and your background…

-I was born in Timişoara, but I had the chance of interacting with nature from a very young age, and I felt compelled to draw nature and people since childhood – trying to capture in my drawings the joy of our games and playgrounds.
+Alina Giorgiana Neag: I was born in Timişoara, but I had the chance of interacting with nature from a very young age.
+I felt compelled to draw nature and people since childhood.
+From a young age I wanted to capture in my drawings the joy of our games and playgrounds.

 I work from anywhere, all I need is an Internet connection.
-Peaceful and remote places like a forest, a lake, or the countryside are highly appreciated, as they draw me back to nature and childhood, and is always easier to create from silence.
-But it is also easy for me to feel at home almost anywhere, and if the work requires it, I can work from the office with good colleagues and other designers or I can travel in Europe for client meetings.
-I love the fact that I can wake up in a new city, that I can have a café in front of my laptop and work meanwhile… and meet such beautiful, inspiring people who fuel my creativity.
+Peaceful and remote places like a forest, a lake, or the countryside are highly appreciated.
+They draw me back to nature and childhood, and is always easier to create from silence.
+But it is also easy for me to feel at home almost anywhere.
+And if work and clients require it, I can do my job from the office, along with other good colleagues and designers.
+Or I can travel anywhere in Europe for client meetings.
+I love the fact that I can wake up in a new city, that I can have a café in front of my laptop and work at the same time… I love to meet beautiful and inspiring people who fuel my creativity.
 When I feel most inspired, the most creative and the most beautiful projects arise… and magic happens.

 Who are your customers?

 Over the years, I have naturally developed a certain specific style that combines what attracts me the most.
-My inspiration and creativity are rooted into link to childhood, innocence and nature, to which the woman I am today adds a touch of magic and chic.
-My creations are at the same time cute, warm and comfortable… and I think they are mainly appropriate for restaurants, cafes, bakeries, shops for children – but not only: sometimes even a big company can have this homey feeling and it can inspiring for me.
-All my projects have come to fruition based on the inspiration I got from my clients to which I added my ‘cute’ style and attention to detail… a style that represents me completely.
+My inspiration and creativity are rooted into my link with childhood, innocence and nature.
+To which the woman I am today adds a touch of magic and chic.
+My creations are at the same time cute, warm and comfortable.
+And I think they are mainly appropriate for restaurants, cafes, bakeries, shops for children.
+But not only: sometimes even a big company can have this homey feeling and it can be inspiring for me.
+All my projects have come to fruition thanks to the inspiration I got from my clients to which I added my ‘cute’ style and attention to detail… a style that represents me completely.

 Some examples of Romanian customers?

-I actually didn’t work very much for Romanian companies.
-However, the clients I worked with were extraordinary people, open and with a clear vision – exactly my style.
+Alina Giorgiana Neag: I actually didn’t work very much for Romanian companies.
+However, the clients I worked with were extraordinary people, open-minded and with a clear vision – exactly my style.